nanu2000/Light-Show-Engine/README.md

 # Light-Show-Boilerplate
 LightShow is a 3D boilerplate created for my own projects with the purpose of flexibility, scalability, and simplicity.
-This project is meant to be used as a template for creating OpenGL applications.
+LightShow is meant to be used as a template for creating OpenGL applications.
 Specifically, games.

 Two other projects are used for 3D model exporting and font atlas file creation.
 Both are currently private.